krawaller/krawaller.github.io/_source/files/posts/metalsmithtagplugin.md

 </div>
 ```

 The main code powering the individual tag pages will be in the html template file.
-Note that we added a default to the `opts` object, telling Metalsmith to use a `tags.html` file for these pages.
-The `contents` was merely set to an empty string - we need to have a contents specification, otherwise Metalsmith will simply skip over generating a file.
+Note that we added a default to the `opts` object, telling Metalsmith to use a `tags.html` template file for these pages.
+The `contents` was merely set to an empty string.
+Even though there are no contents to the individual tag files we need to have a contents specification, otherwise Metalsmith will simply skip over generating a file.

-Inside the template we have access to the variables set in the `files[tagname]` object.
-This means we can do this in the template file:
+When the template file is used to create a tag file, it will have the tag name in a local `tag` variable.
+Thus we can do the following in the template:

 ```html
 <div class="container">